Scan execution policies

 tags array of string A list of runner tags for the policy.
 The policy jobs are run by runner with the specified tags.

-• You must create the site profile and scanner profile with selected names for each project that is assigned to the selected Security Policy Project.
-Otherwise, the policy is not applied and a job with an error message is created instead.
+• For every project in the policy’s scope the specified site profile and scanner profile must exist.
+If these are not available, the policy is not applied and a job with an error message is created instead.

 • When configuring policies with a scheduled DAST scan, the author of the commit in the security policy project’s repository must have access to the scanner and site profiles.
 Otherwise, the scan is not scheduled successfully.